 Back at home, I pondered what to do with my latest score.
 I already have two latest model Netgear routers as well as indoor & outdoor Hawking WiFi extenders – already a bit too much for such a small area of about 5K square feet.

 Three days after my purchase, I had decided just to store the still-sealed router in the attic –as a backup unit.

 It was only after three weeks that I would find out that the $17 Linksys router would serve as my new indoor WiFi extender after I discovered that the Hawking was no longer functioning.

 Tying it up with my other 2 Netgear routers & making it operate as a dedicated WiFi extender -to the 2nd NG router that serves as an access point– was a bit tricky and took a bit of time.

 Last week, Don, my brother-in-law picked up his metallic deep-blue Tesla Model 3 from one the company’s showrooms –they sell their cars direct and not through a dealership– in Fremont, California.

-A year ago, he had to put up a US$ 1,000 deposit for the promised US$35, 000 Model 3 unit that, during that time, had just gotten off Tesla’s designers drawing boards and into production mode.
+A year ago, he had put up a US$ 1,000 deposit for the promised US$35, 000 Model 3 unit that had just gotten off Tesla’s designers drawing boards and into production mode at that time.